plan44/plan44-feed/p44ttngw-config/README.md

-# How to build the P44-TTNGW firmware image based on LEDE
+# How to build the P44-TTNGW firmware image based on OpenWrt

 ## Preparations